R-Owino/R-Owino/README.md

 ### :woman_technologist: About Me :

-I am a Data Scientist and Machine Learning Engineer from Nairobi, Kenya.
+I am a Data Scientist from Nairobi, Kenya.

-- :telescope: I’m currently working on data engineering zoomcamp project.
+- :telescope: I’m currently a software engineering trainee at ALX.

-- :seedling: Learning Data Engineering.
+- :seedling: Learning Software Engineering.

-- :thinking: I'm looking for help with more data engineering materials.
+- :thinking: I'm looking for help with learning C.

 - 😄 I use tabs, not spaces.